 - Yields of the remaining securities are then scored higher or lower based on the attractiveness of their price and earnings volatility.

-- The portfolio is constructed of the highest scoring securities subject to concentration limits: no individual component of the Index will exceed 2.5%, no individual sector (as defined by QS) will exceed 25%, and real estate investment trust (“REIT”) components as a whole will not exceed 15%.
+- The portfolio is constructed of the highest scoring securities subject to concentration limits: no individual component of the Index will exceed 2.5%, no individual sector (as defined by FTIS) will exceed 25%, and real estate investment trust (“REIT”) components as a whole will not exceed 15%.
 The number of component securities in the Index is anticipated to range from 50 to 100.

 - The Underlying Index’s components are reconstituted annually and rebalanced quarterly.

 Franklin Templeton Investment Solutions translates a wide variety of investor goals into portfolios powered by Franklin Templeton's best thinking around the globe.
 The team includes more than 100 investment professionals, specializing in strategic asset allocation and tactical positioning, fundamental and quantitative research, active integration, and risk management.

 Russell Shtern, CFA (industry since 1998), Michael LaBella, CFA (industry since 2005) and Michael Ripper, CFA, UK (industry since 1988) have been associated with the Fund since 2015, have leadership responsibility for the day-to-day management of the Fund and each is responsible for the strategic oversight of the Fund's investments.

 The managers are responsible for the strategic oversight of the fund's investments.
 Their focus is on portfolio structure, and they are primarily responsible for ensuring that the fund complies with its investment objective, guidelines and restrictions and current investment strategies.